Frequently Asked Questions

 How will I know if it is working?

 Depending on your condition, it may take a few treatments before you see the effects of Chinese Medicine.
 What you will typically experience immediately is a feeling of relaxation which is usually noticeable in the first few minutes of treatment and may last several hours and sometimes several days.
 The effects of acupuncture are accumulative - the more you have it, the more you notice the results.
-If you are not getting the treatment response you want, talk to Diana about other options or other treatment modalities.
+If you are not getting the treatment response you want, talk to your practitioner about other options or other treatment modalities.

 Can acupuncture be used for post-operative care?